 I love the way he also knew the names of the monastery dogs that hung around the entrance basking lazily in the sun.

 Byzantine Church Of Virgin Mary

-On day two we visited one of the oldest churches in the region –Byzantine Church of Virgin Mary, that also had a hidden floor.
+On day two we visited one of the oldest churches in the region –Byzantine Church of the Virgin Mary, that also had a hidden floor.
 Century after century of work was here, with such an interesting education.
-This is one of the most interesting churches I’ve ever ben in because I learnt about the Greek Orthodox faith.
+This is one of the most interesting churches I’ve ever been in because I learned about the Greek Orthodox faith.
 It wasn’t dull or boring because we had a really terrific guide.